 While development for the 50 at Ingolstadt took place, Wolfsburg kept up working on VW’s own future roster; with the Passat, Scirocco and Golf, soon to appear in alternating order.
 Unlike Audi’s, Giugiaro would dictate VW’s lines, and according to his telling, he came across a dissected Fiat 127 (or 128, accounts differ) on VW’s premises.
 So, the progenitor of the Golf… The Audi 50?
 Or the 127?
 Ingolstadt, clearly… but the covert rendezvous with the sensual Italian probably adding some genes to the mix.

 During the tiny Audi’s development, 50 prototypes were built, each covering 100,000 kilometers in road testing.
 Power came via a Type 801, 1.1L engine, with either 50 or 60 bph at disposal.
 Top speed, almost 100mph with the higher configuration.
 Suspension made use of McPherson struts ahead, and a simple torsion beam at the rear, with trailing arms near the wheel hubs.
 The 50 also got a new seat design, soon to be used all across the VW range.
-Handling was on the sporty side, benefitting later of a hotter 1.3L engine option.
+Handling was on the sporty side, benefitting later from a hotter 1.3L engine option.

 So what’s this piece of the puzzle doing in rural El Salvador?
 By the looks of the badge below the hatch opening, it was sold by Universal S.A., a local dealer.
-This in spite of the car never being imported outside Europe, at least according to Wikipedia.
+This is in spite of the car never being imported outside Europe, at least according to Wikipedia.
 A handful of these must have found their way across the pond by the enthusiastic Universal Salvadorian managers, back in the 70’s.
 No hard feelings Wiki, El Salvador is a tiny country, how could you know?

 This model’s remnants have been in possession of the salvage owner for quite a few years, and -he tells me- is torn between scraping it for parts or keeping it as is.
 Who would buy such parts?
 What are the chances of another Audi 50 in Central America, let alone El Salvador?
 Better keep it as it is, I told him.
-And who knows, if my soon to be launched Crapcoin does well in the crypto world (wink!, wink!), I might come back and take a look at this disheveled puzzle.
+And who knows, if my soon-to-be-launched Crapcoin does well in the crypto world (wink!, wink!), I might come back and take a look at this disheveled puzzle.
 The hours of entertainment in painful frustration are just but guaranteed.

 Let’s see, windows all seem to be there.
 That’s a good start, one less unattainable thing to worry about.
 Interior design speaks more Audi (or early Passat) than VW.
-Looks like it was a rather jaunty set up, airy and ergonomically sensible.
+Looks like it was a rather jaunty setup, airy and ergonomically sensible.
 Would have loved to ride on it, when new.
 Pleasantly styled dashboard as well, with some very nice detailing.
 Actually, the Audi’s dashboard is pretty close to Claus Lothe’s original proposal for the NSU Ro80.
 Rust in the body seems manageable.
 That window crank looks like it could fit a Beetle, actually.
 Maybe it comes from one for all I know.
 Leaves were not original equipment, though they add ambiance.

 One issue that always pops up with these early Audis; reliability, or lack thereof.
-In defense of these vehicles, I’ll say they suffered of high-engineering solutions (much like Alfa Romeo) to fit very specific goals, while doing it for a price.
-The evolutionary engineering and new mechanical solutions arranged in ways that placed traditional mechanics in a foul mood.
-In my own VW experience, on a US junkyard, the mechanic looking at me with total contempt while attempting to pull out a 1980 Rabbit vent window.
+In defense of these vehicles, I’ll say they suffered from high-engineering solutions (much like Alfa Romeo) to fit very specific goals while doing it for a price.
+The evolutionary engineering and new mechanical solutions were arranged in ways that placed traditional mechanics in a foul mood.
+In my own VW experience, on a US junkyard, the mechanic looked at me with total contempt while attempting to pull out a 1980 Rabbit vent window.
 I mean… what was the problem?
 Not enough exposed screws?
 Also, my own ’68 Beetle, running beautifully at the hands of an experienced German mechanic, never to run like that under anyone else’s hands (modern machinery has taken this human factor out of the equation).